-Composers throughout history have used their music tell a story or to imitate sounds that they hear around them.
+Composers throughout history have used their music to tell a story or to imitate sounds that they hear around them.
 Some of the most common sounds composers have imitated in their music are bird calls.
 Music from hundreds of years ago all the way to music written today features bird calls played by instruments all around the orchestra.

 Let’s listen to some bird calls in orchestra music!